2011 Oakland general strike: Protesters injured by car

-During the evening march to the port, the driver of a silver Mercedes-Benz was headed south on 11th Street when he encountered a stream of protesters walking along Broadway.
-Cell phone videofootage shows the driver of the Mercedes attempting to drive through the intersection honking at a protester to move, Lance Laverdure, who then responded by stopping in front of the Mercedes and began hitting it on the hood.
-The driver, Jan Dylan Carrigg, hit the gas and both Laverdure and a nearby protester, Margaret So, were hit by the car and sustained leg and ankle injuries.
+During the evening march to the port, Jan Dylan Carrigg, the driver of a silver Mercedes-Benz, was headed south on 11th Street when he encountered a stream of protesters walking along Broadway.
+Cell phone videofootage shows the Mercedes attempting to drive through the intersection honking at a protester to move.
+Lance Laverdure then responded by stopping in front of the Mercedes and began hitting it on the hood.
+Carrigg hit the gas and both Laverdure and a nearby protester, Margaret So, were hit by the car and sustained leg and ankle injuries.
 Nearby witnesses then surrounded the car as emergency personnel attended to the protesters.
-During this time, the driver switched seats with the passenger, Sara Abu-Nasser, but switched back before police arrived.
+During this time, Carrigg switched seats with the passenger, Sara Abu-Nasser, but switched back before police arrived.
 Carrigg was questioned by BART police and released, angering witnesses who called for Carrigg's arrest.
 The two protesters suffered leg and ankle injuries and were taken to Highland Hospital.

 On November 11, the two victims held a press conference alleging that the incident was a criminal act and questioned why the Oakland Police Department had not prosecuted Carrigg.
 Victims said that nine days after the incident, they still had not been contacted by police.
 Lance Laverdure told press that, "We want this person arrested for the attempted murder of myself and Margaret".